 6. Stay hydrated or risk injury due to dehydration

 We’ve talked before about keeping yourself covered when it’s sunny to avoid skin damage from the sun’s UV rays.

 Additionally, when the weather’s nice, it’s also important that you drink plenty of fluids and keep yourself well hydrated.

-If you don’t get enough fluids, especially if you’re spending a lot of time outdoors in warm weather, it can have serious side effects, such as dizziness, fever, low blood pressure, lethargy and can even lead to seizures.
+If you don’t get enough fluids, especially if you’re spending a lot of time outdoors in warm weather, it can have serious side-effects, such as dizziness, fever, low blood pressure, lethargy and can even lead to seizures.

-Seniors are particularly susceptible to dehydration, so it’s very important indeed for older gardeners to stay hydrated at all times, especially when gardening in warm weather.
+Seniors are particularly susceptible to dehydration, so it’s very important for older gardeners to stay hydrated at all times, especially when gardening in warm weather.

 For example, they shouldn’t really be using potentially dangerous power tools if they have limited mobility and can’t hold the tools properly.

 But as well as avoiding certain tools and potentially dangerous equipment there is also equipment that has been designed especially for seniors who love their gardens.